Horse riding at the County Beach (Follet’s Beach)

 Surfside Beach, Texas

 Surfside Beach is the city beach in the area.
 If you get there early enough at Surfside Beach, you can park for free before entering the beach area.
 If not, you must buy a permit at a local store to park right on the beach (next to the water).
 We parked free every time because there were plenty of open parking spaces.
-But, I’m sure as summer gets closer, these parking spots will fill up quickly.
-I’d get there early as you can.
+But I’m sure these parking spots will fill up quickly as summer gets closer.
+I’d get there as early as you can.

 Beach Bum Horse Rides is who we used.
-She only takes experienced horse riders, so don’t get disappointed if she says no. Brody and I were able to cross an activity off our bucket list, and we enjoyed the ride very much.
+The lady only takes experienced horse riders, so don’t get disappointed if she says no. Brody and I crossed this activity off our bucket list and greatly enjoyed the ride.
 She only uses the County Beach (Follett’s Beach) for horseriding.
+She also would not let us ride the horses in the water.

 Fee: $80 per person